 In spite of this known pattern of basement explosions, minimally ventilated basements are still common, and not only as a result of DIY upgrades and repairs.
 It’s become popular for even professional renovation companies to recommend cutting back on basement ventilation as a way of combatting humidity and maximizing energy efficiency.

 While this practice is not explicitly illegal, the architects who design homes, the contractors who build and renovate them, and the manufacturers of appliances like water heaters all have a legal responsibility make sure the work they produce is safe for normal, everyday use.
 It seems likely that, in the case of Jim Davis’s basement and water heater, someone fell short of fulfilling that responsibility.

-If you are Jim Davis of Gainesville, or if you have been injured or lost a loved one to a similar basement explosion, The Stoddard Firm can help.
+If you are Jim Davis of Gainesville, or if you have been injured or lost a loved one to a similar basement explosion, the burn injury lawyers at Stoddard Firm can help.